AlexShukhman/proto-fastapi/README.md

 ## Intention

-We want to be able to make a REST API that works entirely off of a .proto definition.
+We want to be able to make a scalable REST API that works entirely off of a .proto definition.
+We chose FastAPI to use as the backend because it's simple, has a relatively comfortable GRPC implementation, and seems more efficient than the native GRPC Python implementation.

+This will act as a template for future projects.